Updated: February 10, 2026

 Some of the key locations where expats choose to buy in Portugal are:

-Each location will offer buyers something different.
-For example, if you look for homes for sale in Lisbon, living here will provide you with a cosmopolitan living experience where there is always something to get involved in.
+For example, if you look for Lisbon real estate, living here will provide you with a cosmopolitan living experience where there is always something to get involved in.

 Porto, the historic second biggest city in Portugal, offers a more relaxed pace of life, with some of the best food in the country, while the Algarve and the Silver Coast are top locations for those who are looking to live close to the sea, enjoying sandy beaches and sweeping views of the Atlantic.